Canon T2i vs Panasonic GX8

 It is notable that the GX8 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T2i does not provide wifi capability.

-Both the T2i and the GX8 have been discontinued, but can regularly be found used on eBay.
+Both the T2i and the GX8 have been discontinued, but can regularly be found used on ebay.
 The T2i was replaced by the Canon T3i, while the GX8 was followed by the Panasonic GX9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T2i Manual (free pdf) or the online Panasonic GX8 Manual.
+Further information on the features and operation of the T2i and GX8 can be found, respectively, in the Canon T2i Manual (free pdf) or the online Panasonic GX8 Manual.